BBC Studioworks: Elstree Studios

 At Elstree Film Studios, co-investments were made to Stage 8 and Stage 9, both 7500 sqft, by Studioworks and Elstree Studios in 2013 to open them as TV studios.
 New laser-levelled floors and permanent HD galleries were installed and green rooms and dressing rooms for talent were also improved.

 In July 2013, BBC Studioworks completed the build of a brand new gallery suite at the George Lucas Stages at Elstree Film Studios to support large-scale TV productions.
 The galleries are located on the ground floor with direct access onto Stages 1 and 2 and equipped with HD technology redeployed from BBC Television Centre, as well as new technology and a series of upgrades.
 These stages have since hosted shows such as Strictly Come Dancing, The Voice and A League of Their Own.

 In March 2015, BBC Studioworks upgraded its audio production gallery at the George Lucas Stage to a Studer Vista X large-scale mixing console technology for broadcast.

 In March 2017, BBC Studioworks announced that they and Elstree Studios will continue their partnership for at least another three years, until March 2020.
-BBC Studioworks confirmed "The arrangement with Elstree Studios bolstered Studioworks’ existing presence in Elstree, where it already sold Studio D (on the BBC Elstree site) to the market as well as services to other productions resident in the area.
+BBC Studioworks confirmed "The arrangement with Elstree Studios bolstered Studioworks' existing presence in Elstree, where it already sold Studio D (on the BBC Elstree site) to the market as well as services to other productions resident in the area.
 However, due to its success at Elstree, Studioworks will expand its business by retaining its enlarged presence in Elstree.
-This includes both studios and post production operations.
+This includes both studios and post production operations."

-On 25 November 2019 it was announced by BBC Studioworks confirmed that they have renewed their partnership with Elstree Studios, and have extended the current arrangement to continue until at least March 2024.
+On 25 November 2019, it was announced by BBC Studioworks confirmed that they have renewed their partnership with Elstree Studios, and have extended the current arrangement to continue until at least March 2024.

+In August 2022, it was announced by BBC Studioworks that they had extended their deal with Elstree Studios until 2029, with the agreement for BBC Studioworks to operate Stages 8 and 9 until March 2029, with BBC Studioworks taking full full control of the George Lucas Stage 2 until at least December 2024.

+As of June 2024, the BBC Studioworks deal with Elstree Studios had to be adjusted, due to the closure of Stages 8 and 9 due to those studios being unsafe to be used, and are set to be demolished.
+BBC Studioworks now operates the George Lucas Stage 1 alongside their already operating the George Lucas Stage 2.
+They have also opened a new 2,500 sqft studio named Studio M.